 Now that you have the AutoStopping rule configured, define how you would want to access the underlying application running on the resources managed by this Rule.
 You can use any of the following methods:

-- DNS Link: If the underlying applications running on the resources managed by the AutoStopping Rule are accessed by an HTTP or HTTPS URL.
+- Set up Access for HTTP/HTTPS workload: If the underlying applications running on the resources managed by the AutoStopping Rule are accessed by an HTTP or HTTPS URL.

-- SSH/RDP: If the underlying applications running on the resources managed by AutoStopping Rule are accessed via SSH or RDP.
+- Setup Access for TCP workload or SSH/RDP: If the underlying applications running on the resources managed by AutoStopping Rule are accessed via TCP, SSH or RDP.

 Enter Routing Configuration and Health Check Details

-Verify listeners information under the Routing tab.
-If the security groups are configured for the selected instances, then the routing information is auto-populated for those instances.note
+- If the security groups are configured for the selected instances, then the routing information is autopopulated for those instances.

 You can edit or delete the routing information.
 However, it is mandatory to have at least one port listed.
 For more information, see Listeners.

-Click Add if you wish to add more ports.
+- Click Add if you need to add more ports.
 The following are some points to consider:

-If you specify the server name, then the host will use the custom URL to access the resources.
+- If you specify the server name, then the host uses the custom URL to access the resources.
 You cannot use an auto-generated URL to access the resources.

 By default, the health check is turned on.

 Enter Path, port, and timeout details.
-For example, if you have configured port 80 and the timeout as 30 seconds for your instance, then the AutoStopping rule will check these specified parameters before bringing AutoStopping Rule into effect.
+For example, if you have configured port 80 and the timeout as 30 seconds for your instance, then the AutoStopping rule checks these specified parameters before bringing AutoStopping Rule into effect.